micahstubbs/adit/readme.md

 you can grab the plot to move and rotate it with a controller.
 If you release it with a twist of the wrist, the plot will remain animated in a spin.
-You can also grab the plot with two hands to stretch or shrink it (but this will degreade performance until you refresh the page for now).
+You can also grab the plot with two hands to stretch or shrink it.

 ### Latest Updates

+* `stretch` component allows for two-handed grab and stretch of entities.
+  Currently incomplete:
+    * Efficient direct update of physics bodies to match scale
+    * It's possible to inadvertently pickup another object while stretching
 * Scales for plots: added `plot-axis-text` component.
 This will be automatically added to a `plot` and label x, y, and z axes.
 Supports numeric labels and text labels for factors.
 Labels the name of the mapped variable as the scale title.